 Classic books about Italy

-The Betrothed is currently hailed as the most famous and widely read novel in the Italian language.
-Set in Lombardy in 1628, this historical novel tells the story of Renzo and Lucia, a young couple planning to marry.
+The Betrothed is the most famous and widely read novel in the Italian language.
+Set in 1628 Lombardy, it revolves around Renzo and Lucia, a young couple thwarted by a local baron’s interference in their marriage plans.
+Despite their forced separation, their love perseveres through the years.

 The Leopard by Giuseppe Tomasi di Lampedusa